-With quicksand, the more you struggle in it the faster you will sink.
+The more you struggle in quicksand the faster you will sink.
 If you just relax, your body will float in it because your body is less dense than the quicksand.

 If you ever find yourself in a pit of quicksand, don't worry — it's not going to swallow you whole, and it's not as hard to escape from as movies like "Indiana Jones and the Kingdom of the Crystal Skull" might make you might think.

 The average human body has a density of 62.4 pounds per cubic foot (1 g/cm3) and is able to float on water.
 Quicksand is denser than water — it has a density of about 125 pounds per cubic foot (2 g/cm3) — which means you can float more easily on quicksand than on water.

 The key is to not panic.
 Most people who drown in quicksand, or any liquid for that matter, are usually those who panic and begin to make dramatic leg and arm movements.